-But what’s the problem when choosing which artwork the perfect fit for a specific space is?
+But what’s the problem when choosing which artwork is the perfect fit for a specific space?
 Works of art are usually not only fragile but also expensive, and you cannot always take it home to see how it looks on the wall before deciding whether to buy it or not.

 According to Jeanne Anderson, GM of Saatchi Art, more than 70% of potential art market’s customers hesitate to buy because they cannot see the artwork in advance.

 Of course, in such a low-touch environment, like the one we’re experiencing nowadays, it can be tricky to see items in real life before buying them.

 But there is a new technology that can help both artists and potential buyers, and it is Augmented Reality.

 Let’s see how it works and why AR is the game-changer the art market was waiting for!

 AR allows artists and art galleries to let customers see the artworks at home without leaving their couches.

 They have to digitalize the works, create an AR experience, and share it with potential buyers.

 With a couple of clicks, they can see the pieces directly in their houses, hang them on the wall, or place them around to see if they like the final result.